Glossary Of Terms

 MHCA – Modified Historic Cost Accounting.
 MHCA is an accounting convention whereby certain assets are reflected at current values.
 MHCA is specific to the Central Government sector.

 SORP – Statement of Recommended Practice.
-SORP provides recommendations for best practice accounting and reporting and, in particular, on the form and contents of the financial statements of investment trust companies.
+SORP provides recommendations for best practice accounting and reporting and, in particular, on the form and content of the financial statements of investment trust companies.
 SORP applies to a number of sectors, including Local Government, Charities and Housing Associations.

 FT FreM – Foundation Trust Financial Reporting Manual.
 First published in January 2008, the FT FReM gives guidance to NHS foundation trusts regarding the production of their annual report and accounts.